10 Inspirational Life Lessons from Spiritual Leaders

 The spiritual leader of the Tibetan people is a leader whose teachings are worth reflecting on.

-His foremost life lesson is to be truly happy, practice compassion.
+His inspirational life lesson is to be truly happy, practice compassion.
 There is so much satisfaction and fulfillment that comes from knowing you have made a positive difference in someone’s life.

 “The goal is not to be better than the other man, but your previous self.”
 People are living unsatisfactory lives today as they repeatedly compare themselves to others.
 When change your focus from trying to be better than the next person, you’ll find striving to improve from who you were yesterday.